 Intended guest totals for wedding ceremonies can be approximately 100 people.
-Given the simplicity of the design (i.e. open arbor and flush surfacing)

-of the design (i.e., open arbor and flush surfacing), Nordic trails can still be able to pass through the space during wintertime.
-Additionally, Sleigh/Chuckwagon Concessionaire summer check-in operations can be relocated to the current winter check-in location and formalized with a more structured plaza space.
+Given the simplicity of the design (i.e., open arbor and flush surfacing), Nordic trails can still be able to pass through the space during wintertime.
+Additionally, Sleigh/ Chuckwagon Concessionaire summer check-in operations can be relocated to the current winter check-in location and formalized with a more structured plaza space.